 International Data Corporation (IDC) is the premier global provider of market intelligence, advisory services, and events for the information technology, telecommunications, and consumer technology markets.
 With more than 1,100 analysts worldwide, IDC offers global, regional, and local expertise on technology and industry opportunities and trends in over 110 countries.
 IDC's analysis and insight helps IT professionals, business executives, and the investment community to make fact-based technology decisions and to achieve their key business objectives.
 Founded in 1964, IDC is a wholly-owned subsidiary of International Data Group (IDG), the world's leading media, data and marketing services company that activates and engages the most influential technology buyers.
 To learn more about IDC, please visit www.idc.com.
 Follow IDC on Twitter at @IDC and LinkedIn.

-Deloitte, Orange S.A., Verizon Communications, Inc., Wipro Limited, SecureWorks Inc., Tata Consultancy Services Limited, Quann Asia Pacific Pte Ltd, Accenture plc, Ernst & Young, Telstra Corporation Limited, Symantec Corporation, DXC Technology Co., HCL, Trustwave Holdings Inc., IBM, Nippon Telegraph and Telephone Corporation, Tata Communications Limited, Fujitsu Limited, FIREYE INC., Kaspersky Lab ZAO, BT Group plc
+Deloitte LLP, Orange S.A., Verizon Communications, Inc., Wipro Limited, SecureWorks Inc., Tata Consultancy Services Limited, Quann Asia Pacific Pte Ltd, Accenture plc, Telstra Corporation Limited, Symantec Corporation, DXC Technology Co., Ernst & Young, HCL, Trustwave Holdings Inc., IBM, NTT, Tata Communications Limited, Fujitsu Limited, FIREYE INC., Kaspersky Lab ZAO, BT Group plc